backbone-paginator/backbone.paginator/README.md

 ```
 ####3.
 Configure the base URL and the type of the request

 We need to set a base URL.
-The `type` of the request if `GET` by default, and the `dataType` is `jsonp` in order to enable cross-domain requests.
+The `type` of the request is `GET` by default, and the `dataType` is `jsonp` in order to enable cross-domain requests.

 ```javascript
 		paginator_core: {